SoftwareSushi/layout-cluster-demo/README.md

 ## Output

-The tool generates two types of output:
+The notebook generates two types of output:

 1. **Visualizations** - PNG images showing the detected layout elements with bounding boxes and labels
 2. **JSON data** - Structured data containing coordinates and types of all detected elements